franko256/macbook-cooler/README.md

 ### Menu Bar App Installation

-The menu bar app provides a beautiful, user-friendly interface for thermal management.
+The menu bar app provides a beautiful, user-friendly interface for thermal monitoring and power mode control.
 Choose one of the following installation methods:

 #### Option 1: Homebrew Cask (Recommended)